hubloy/Hammock/readme.txt

 = 1.0.1 =
 * New : Add settings tab filter.
 This allows introduction of custom settings page
 * New : Add settings dynamic page content for tab filter.
+* New : Add action to manage custom settings form.

+More on this here https://hubloymembership.com/docs/custom-settings-page/

 = 1.0.0.1 =
 * Fix onboarding wizard